wfcommons/WfCommons/docs/source/index.rst

 enabling scientific workflow research and development.
 This Python package provides a collection of tools for:

-- Analyzing traces of actual workflow executions;
+- Analyzing instances of actual workflow executions;
 - Producing recipes structures for creating workflow recipes for workflow generation; and
-- Generating synthetic realistic workflow traces.
+- Generating synthetic realistic workflow instances.

 .. figure::  images/wfcommons.png
    :scale:   90 %